 Royal Canin’s Starter Mother & Babydog Food is specifically made for pregnant dogs.
 It helps support the mother through her pregnancy, lactation, and her puppies’ growth.
 It is high in calories for much-needed energy and is easily digested.
 The kibble mixes quite well with liquid and makes an oatmeal-like consistency.
 It also contains minerals, vitamins, and DHA for overall health.
 This is a well known brand and vet approved.
 It is the only specific food for pregnant and nursing dogs and has a feeding guide on the packet to help with portion size.

 This is our best overall choice for food for pregnant dogs even though it is a little expensive and contains corn and gluten, which may not suit some dogs.

 2. Rachel Ray Nutrish Bright Puppy Dog Food — Best Value

 |Flavor:||Chicken and brown rice|

 The best food for pregnant dogs for the money is Rachel Ray’s Nutrish Bright Puppy Dog Food.
 It has chicken as the first and main ingredient and is high in protein (28%).
 It has omega-3 and omega-6 fatty acids for a healthy coat and skin, along with various vitamins and minerals, including taurine.
 It also has DHA and EPA, which go toward supporting vision and brain development, and extra calcium, for your pregnant dog’s joints, bones, and teeth.

 The disadvantages are that picky dogs might not like it, and some dogs might experience stomach upset with this food.
-It contains 17.7% fat on a dry matter basis and this is at the lower end of the range for pregnant and feeding dogs.
-You may need to swap to one with closer to 20% if your dog is not gaining weight as expected.
+It contains 17.7% fat on a dry matter basis. which is at the lower end of the range for pregnant and feeding dogs.
+You may need to swap to food with closer to 20% fat if your dog is not gaining weight as expected.